Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 Brand-Type Guidance (Framed as Types, Not Rankings)

 Rather than a scored list, here is how to read the market by tier and intended use.
-Always verify current part numbers and specs against the manufacturer’s current catalogue and your application — compounds and product lines are updated regularly.
+Always verify current part numbers and specs against the manufacturer’s current catalog and your application — compounds and product lines are updated regularly.

 For side-by-side product details and verified specifications for individual pad sets, the comparison tool and individual pad reviews go deeper than this buying guide is meant to.